jkarolczak/ligand-classification/README.md

 To reproduce the results, use scripts from the `scripts` directory.
 Configuration files for the experiments are available in the `cfg` directory.

-Weights of the model that was revealed as the best in the paper are published as `model.pt` ([link](https://github.com/jkarolczak/ligand-classification/blob/main/model.pt)).
+We provide weights of the model trained on cryoEM and X-ray crystallography as `model.pt` ([link](https://github.com/jkarolczak/ligand-classification/blob/main/model.pt)).

 ---